-For fans of sports and new movie releases, Foxtel is a must.
+For fans of sports, popular shows and new movie releases, Foxtel is a must.
 However, Netflix’s biggest draw is its original and exclusive TV shows.
 It’s hard to see past the depth of Foxtel’s content, but really it depends on what sort of content you’re looking for.
 It’s also worth mentioning that what Foxtel is known for – Game of Thrones, live sports, premium shows – are only available on more expensive channel packs.
 So to get all the latest and greatest you’ll have to be willing to spend around $50 a month.

 Availability in Australia was once the big difference between the two services – but no longer!
 Until Netflix officially launched down under, the 200,000+ Aussies who subscribed to it did so using a VPN (Virtual Private Network).
 A VPN effectively hides your IP address, allowing it to appear as if it’s from the US, meaning you can sign up.
 Whilst this process isn’t illegal, it’s certainly something that local providers like Foxtel have tried to discourage.
 At the end of the day though, you’re still paying for your entertainment, which is a lot better than illegally pirating shows from torrenting sites of which the Federal Court as now blocked.